 CAPTAINS

-No Varse player ever lead the Azzurri as Captain
+No Varse player ever led the Azzurri as Captain

 Pietro ANASTASI